-- (b) All manufactured homes placed or substantially improved in an existing manufactured housing park complex or subdivision must be elevated on a permanent foundation so that: - (i) the lowest floor of the manufactured home is elevated no lower than one foot above the level of the base flood elevation, or - (ii) the manufactured home chassis is supported by reinforced piers or other foundation elements of at least an equivalent strength, of no less than 36 inches in height above grade. - (iii) The manufactured home must be securely anchored to the adequately anchored foundation system to resist flotation, collapse and lateral movement. - (iv) In an existing manufactured housing park complex or subdivision on which a manufactured home has incurred "substantial damage" as the result of a flood, any manufactured home placed or substantially improved must meet the standards of Subsection 18-5(b)(5)(b)(i) and (iii) above. - (c) All recreational vehicles placed on sites located within A, A1-30, AO, AH, and AE on the community's Flood Insurance Rate Map (FIRM) must either - (i) Be on the site for fewer than 180 consecutive days, - (ii) Be fully licensed and ready for highway use, or - (iii) Meet the permit requirements for new construction of this ordinance, including anchoring and elevation requirements for "manufactured homes".
+- (b) All manufactured homes placed or substantially improved in an existing manufactured housing park complex or subdivision must be elevated on a permanent foundation so that: - (i) the lowest floor of the manufactured home is elevated no lower than one foot above the level of the base flood elevation. - (ii) The manufactured home must be securely anchored to the adequately anchored foundation system to resist flotation, collapse and lateral movement. - (iii) In an existing manufactured housing park complex or subdivision on which a manufactured home has incurred "substantial damage" as the result of a flood, any manufactured home placed or substantially improved must meet the standards of Subsection 18-5(b)(5)(b)(i) and (ii) above. - (c) All recreational vehicles placed on sites located within A, A1-30, AO, AH, and AE on the community's Flood Insurance Rate Map (FIRM) must either - (i) Be on the site for fewer than 180 consecutive days, - (ii) Be fully licensed and ready for highway use, - (iii) Meet the permit requirements for new construction of this ordinance, including anchoring and elevation requirements for "manufactured homes".